Rich43/test2/client/README.md

 Optionally:

-5) npm start - for development build
+5) npm start - for development build - you will want to go to the server folder in the root of this repo and start the docker container there.

 Qualsafes website was broken due to configuration.
 You need prod running to get the development environment working.